sjwhitworth/bitbot/readme.md

 BitBot
 =====

-**Algorithmic trading for Bitcoin**.
+**Algorithmic trading application for Bitcoin**.

 Connects to the Bitcoin streaming API, and distributes to workers/services using RabbitMQ.